-We’re right in the middle of that time between summer & autumn, when a shift in the garden is poised & ready to happen.
-It’s a time when a few simple tasks will make all the difference to the garden next year.
+We’re at that time between summer & autumn, when the garden is poised & ready for change, & when a few simple tasks, will make all the difference to the garden next year.

 What happens in the garden this month depends on the weather, mild sunshine keeps lots of plants going, but given cooler, wetter weather, the change will happen more quickly.